manit-tree/vite-vanilla/README.md

-# Using Geolocation API
+# Vanilla App Template

-Mini project for learning Geolocation API
+Development Template for start working with HTML, CSS and JavaScript project